aaronspring/cdo_lazy_vim/README.md

 Optional completion: <br>
 1. If you wish some dictionaries, eg. those for other model variables just comment those in in".vim/ftdetect/cdo.vim" <br>
-2. If you want to use <Tab> for auto-completion like in your shell, add those lines to your .vimrc <br>
+2. If you want to use &lt;Tab> for auto-completion like in your shell, add those lines to your .vimrc <br>
 ```
 " Use TAB to complete when typing words, else inserts TABs as usual.
 " Uses dictionary and source files to find matching words to complete.